 Even though the number of drugs approved by the FDA has increased from an average of 23 per year between 2000 and 2010 to 38 per year between 2011 and 2018, the average revenue per drug has declined significantly.
 1 The latter trend is expected to continue: Average peak sales forecasts for late-stage pipeline assets have declined by more than 50 per cent since 2010.2 The declining average peak sales and intense competition limit the opportunity to maximise returns from new launches.

 While the industry needs to improve its overall launch performance, the job of commercial teams has only gotten harder due to the rising influence of payers, declining access to physicians, intense competition and a shift away from primary care drugs towards speciality therapy areas.

 Our analysis paints a mixed picture—with many manufacturers in recent years missing launch expectations for a large portion of their products.

-The Deloitte Center for Health Solutions analyzed 149 new drugs (new indications for both small molecules and biologics) launched in the United States between 2012 and 2017 to determine if they met market expectations for each of the three years after launch.
-For our analysis, we considered analyst forecasts to be a general reflection of market expectations for new products and used consensus forecasts, as identified by EvaluatePharma, available at the time of FDA approval.
+The Deloitte Center for Health Solutions analysed 149 new drugs (new indications for both small molecules and biologics) launched in the United States between 2012 and 2017 to determine if they met market expectations for each of the three years after launch.
+For our analysis, we considered analyst forecasts to be a general reflexion of market expectations for new products and used consensus forecasts, as identified by EvaluatePharma, available at the time of FDA approval.

 We applied the following criteria and definitions: